 SKUs and UPCs should complement each other and not be identical.
 The SKU should identify the product traits.
 And the UPC should identify the manufacturer, in general.

 Using SKU numbers is an inventory management technique that allows businesses to handle a multitude of things that would otherwise be much more difficult.

 - Help businesses track inventory.
 From a producer’s end, finished goods inventory can be tracked for accurate counts.
-And from a retailer’s end, inventory on-hand ready for sale is readily available when SKU numbers are scanned upon arrival.
+It also simplifies SKU rationalization, which is the process of assessing which products to keep and streamlining warehousing data.
+From a retailer’s end, inventory on-hand ready for sale is readily available when SKU numbers are scanned upon arrival.
 And updated in real time via perpetual inventory.

 - Enable companies to identify shrinkage.
 Inventory shrinkage affects everyone’s bottom line, often quite substantially.
 But its effects can be diminished.
 When inventory is neatly categorized by SKU, areas of the pipeline with lost, damaged, and obsolete products can be isolated.
 And once you’ve pinpointed the weak spots in your inventory management, you can set about fixing them.
-You can also set about instituting new inventory management methods like ABC inventory, JIT inventory, dropshipping, or consignment inventory, or product kitting based on your findings.
+You can also set about instituting new inventory management methods like ABC inventory analysis, just in time inventory, dropshipping, or consignment inventory, or product kitting based on your findings.
 Some methods make work better or worse based on how your supply chain and pipeline operate.
 Overseeing your SKUs is one way to find out.